imbypass/omarchy-hook-theme-set-ex/README.md

 2. See a [[note for Linux users]](https://spicetify.app/docs/advanced-usage/installation#note-for-linux-users).
 3. Apply your desired theme in Omarchy.

-#### I installed the hook, but none of my apps are theming!
-1. The theme hook will generate and install themes, but not apply them.
-2. You need to manually set the theme to "Omarchy" one time for each app that supports theming.

 #### What if I encounter issues?
 If you encounter any issues, please open an issue on the GitHub repository.

-#### Can I contribute a theme?
-Yes!
-Please open a pull request on the GitHub repository.
-I try my best to review and merge them quickly.

 #### Will you share your waybar configuration?
 It's on GitHub.
 https://github.com/imbypass/omarchy-waybar-bepi

+## Contributing
+I actively encourage everyone to contribute a theme for their favorite application.
+If you have a theme for an application, an upgrade to an existing script, or even just feature ideas, please open a pull or a feature request on the GitHub repository.
+I try my best to review and merge them quickly.